First published in the Santa Barbara Sentinel, 2018

 A few days later, it dawned on me:

 How did I expect Jason to emotionally support me as a creative person when I only just became aware I that I was one?

-Our fight was a self-proclamation that I was an artist, too embarrassed to admit it before, reserving the title to those who painted and showed their work in galleries.
+Our fight became a proclamation that I was an artist.
+I was too embarrassed to admit it before, reserving the title to painters who showed in galleries.

-(Sure, the term is just another label but sometimes you have to put a name on something to know how to care for and comprehend it.)
+(Sure, it’s just another label.
+But sometimes you have to put a name on something to know how to comprehend it.)

 Our argument allowed me to come to terms with this identity.

-Now it was my turn to figure out how to emotionally support an artistic life.
+Now, it was my turn to figure out how to emotionally support an artistic life for myself.